 That is the one road that we can take.

 The other road has been examined in some detail at our conference today.
 It is the increasingly radical, ideological, statist and racially divisive path that is set out in many of the ANC’s present and proposed policy directions.

-The NPC warns us that “political change brings no guarantee of social, economic or indeed political progress.”
+According to the NPC “political change brings no guarantee of social, economic or indeed political progress.”
 It observes that “throughout history many civilisations, empires and countries have experienced dramatic decline rather than progress”.
 It then identifies a number of indicators that are associated with societal decline.

-According to the NPC, the first indicator that leads to societal decline is corruption.
+The first factor that leads to societal decline is corruption.

-Few would question the threat that corruption poses to our society.
-However, what chance do we stand of stopping corruption if the entire state procurement system is built on a racially-based tender mechanism that invites malpractice?
-According to the Special Investigating Unit, it is estimated that 20 - 25 % of state procurement expenditure, amounting to roughly R30 billion a year, is wasted through overpayment or corruption.
+Few would question the seriousness of corruption.
+However, what chance to we stand of stopping corruption if the entire state procurement system is built on a racially-based tender mechanism that invites corruption?
+According to the Special Investigating Unit, it is estimated that 10 – 25 % of state procurement expenditure, amounting to roughly R30 billion a year, is wasted through overpayment or corruption

 What hope do we have if the credibility of the National Prosecuting Authority is undermined by persistent political interference?
-What conclusions must we draw when the NPA drops - without providing proper reason - corruption and murder charges against a senior police officer with close ties to top members of the government?
+What conclusions must we draw when the NPA drops corruption and murder charges against a senior police officer with close ties to senior members of the government?

 The second indicator of decline identified by the NPC is the weakening of state and civil society institutions.

 The NPC ascribes the “uneven performance of the public service” to a number of factors including “tensions in the political/administrative interface, instability of the administrative leadership, skills deficits, the erosion of accountability and authority structures, poor organisational design, inappropriate staffing and low staff morale.”